-Everyone has a favorite apple recipe, and clearly this sorbet fits the bill.
-Says Frank Browning and Sharon Silva, “This big batch of refreshing pink apple sorbet—its lovely color the result of cooking the apples unpeeled—was gobbled right up by a legion of none-too-shy friends at one of our periodic apple recipe tastings.”
-They go on to say that you can easily cut the apple sorbet recipe in half, which, happily, leaves the hardworking cook the rest of the wine to sip.
-Don’t be cheap when it comes to buying the Gewurtzraminer or your fancy sorbet will taste like sherbet dished up at a freeway truck stop.
-Who are we to argue?
+Who doesn’t have a favorite apple recipe?
+For some of you sorbet lovers, this recipe just may fit the bill.
+Says authors Frank Browning and Sharon Silva, “This big batch of refreshing pink apple sorbet—its lovely color the result of cooking the apples unpeeled—was gobbled right up by a legion of none-too-shy friends at one of our periodic apple recipe tastings.”
+You can easily cut the apple sorbet recipe in half, which, happily, leaves the hardworking cook the rest of the wine to sip.
+Although we’re not so certain we’d want to sacrifice it for sipping at the expense of more of this blushing red sorbet.
+Oh, and don’t be cheap when it comes to buying the Gewurtzraminer.
+Otherwise your fancy sorbet will taste like sherbet dished up at a freeway truck stop.–LC Editors

-In their book, the authors also offer up a fair maiden note: In nineteenth-century “paring bees” it was common practice for young women to toss a long strand of peeled apple skin over their shoulder, then take a peek, hoping that its cursive curls would form the first letter of the name of their future betrothed.
-While we haven’t gone that far (at least not yet), we have peeled our share of apples for recipes.
-And this one, we’re happy to say, has become our new favorite.–LC Editors
+In their book, the authors offer up some rather intriguing fair maiden trivia.
+Apparently at nineteenth-century “paring bees,” it was common practice for young women to toss a long strand of peeled apple skin over their shoulder, hoping that its cursive curls would form the first letter of the name of their future betrothed.
+While those of us who are single here at Leite’s haven’t gone to such lengths (at least not yet), we have peeled our share of apples for recipes.
+Perhaps from now on we’ll pay closer attention to the message in the peels, not the cards.

 Apple Sorbet with Ginger Recipe

 - 4 pounds assorted red-skinned apples, such as Stayman Winesap, Jonathan, Braeburn, or Northern Spy

 - 1 1/2-inch piece ginger